Clean Power to the People...

 Against the backdrop of global climate change, “energy equity” translates into the fair distribution of benefits and burdens from energy production and consumption.
 Utilized as a framework for mobilizing advocacy around energy equity issues, Just Energy represents an equity ecosystem of frontline communities, subject-matter experts, houses of worship, youth movements and academia organizing together to engage marginalized communities and communities of color about the sourcing and commodification of power generation in Georgia.
-While unfamiliar to many residents, those policies significantly impact household economic stability and impinge upon the overall quality of air, water and other natural resources that affect our
+While unfamiliar to many residents, those policies significantly impact household economic stability and impinge upon the overall quality of air, water, and other natural resources that affect our health and well-being.

 How do we advance Just Energy?